 If you plan to do some snorkeling at Cristalino (and we sincerely hope you do!), don’t forget your mask and snorkel.
 You may want to leave your fins back at the hotel for fear of damaging the spectacular underwater habitat, as some of the pools are quite compact.

-If you’d like to capture the colorful underwater world of Cristalino Cenote, you may also want to pack a waterproof action camera like the GoPro Hero 9 (featuring a front-facing LCD) or the DJI Osmo Action Camera, which is supposed to be a bit better built.
+If you’d like to capture the colorful underwater world of Cristalino, you may also want to pack a waterproof action camera.

 If you are visiting with little ones, a swim vest (and a close eye) is a must for non-swimmers.

-The million dollar question seems to be if Cenote Cristalino is worth bothering with, given its relative popularity and the number of visitors it attracts each year.
+The million dollar question seems to be whether this place is worth bothering with, given its relative popularity and the number of visitors it attracts each year.

 We would say a resounding YES!
 Cristalino is totally worth your time and money.